 Academic advising is available for all BHCC students in a variety of forms that include individualized advising, group advising and online advising.
 Advising services are designed to assist students in achieving their academic, vocational and personal goals.
-These services include interpretation of assessment scores and selection of a program of study, course placement, registration related assistance and resource referral.
+These services include interpretation of assessment scores and selection of a program of study, course selection, registration related assistance and resource referral.
 Advisors also assist students with a variety of issues and concerns affecting their educational success.

-Degree-seeking students will receive notification by mail of their assignment to a specific full-time faculty or professional staff member for advising or assignment to the Advising/Counseling Center.
-Advisor assignments can also be found in the My Profile section of each student's Online Services WebAdvisor account at http://onlineservices.bhcc.mass.edu.
+Advisor assignments are found in the My Profile section of each student's WebAdvisor account.
+Degree seeking students will be assigned to a specific faculty member, the Advising Center, ESL Advising in Room B118 or to the Department in which they are studying.
 Non-degree-seeking students are not assigned to an advisor for one-on-one advising.
-Non-degree-seeking students may utilize online advising services and are welcome to seek assistance at the Self-Service Counter located in the main lobby of the B-Building.
+Non-degree-seeking students may utilize online advising services and are encouraged to apply to the College.

+Students assigned to their department will receive email information regarding scheduled group advising sessions and contact information for the departmental faculty.
 Students assigned to a full-time faculty or professional staff member for advising should contact their advisor to arrange an appointment.
 All full-time faculty and professional staff advisors have offices with posted office hours, voicemail and email.
-Students assigned to the Advising/Counseling Center may access assistance at the Self-Service Counter in the Main Lobby of the B Building or in room B215 during posted walk-in hours.
-For more information, call 617-228-2000.
+Students assigned to the Advising/Counseling Center may access assistance during posted walk-in hours.
+For more information, call 617-228-2230.
 Advising is also available at the Chelsea Campus.
 Please call 617-228-2101 for more information.
 In addition, questions about advising can be sent to onlineadvising@bhcc.mass.edu.